arangodb/arangojs/README.md

 ### cursor.next

-`cursor.next([callback: Callback]): Promise<any>`
+`async cursor.next(): any`

-Advances the cursor and passes the next value returned by the query.
-If the cursor has already been exhausted, passes `undefined` instead.
+Advances the cursor and returns the next value returned by the query.
+If the cursor has already been exhausted, returns `undefined` instead.

 **Examples**